tim-tang/tim-tang.github.com/_posts/2012-11-01-jbossas7-cluster-setup-with-modcluster.md

 * Select 'runtime' and the server 'slave' in the upper corners.you will see the server-two listed in running status.

 * Entering 'Manage Deployments' page, click 'Add Content' at top right corner.
-Then we should choose our mtx.runtime.war, and follow the instruction to add it into our content repository.
+Then we should choose our cluster-demo.war, and follow the instruction to add it into our content repository.

-* Now we can see mtx.runtime.war is added.
+* Now we can see cluster-demo.war is added.
 Next we click 'Add to Groups' button and add the war to 'main-server-group' and then click 'save'.Wait a few seconds, management console will tell you that the project is deployed into 'main-server-group'.：

 * If everything go well, you can visist URL, you will see two nodes are added and active: